COATnor/datacatalog/README.md

   - Username: administrator
   - Password: administrator

-Due to a [CKAN issue](https://github.com/ckan/ckan/issues/3319), up to 2 additional restart of the container could be needed (the first for establishing a connection with the database, the second for setting up the user).

 ### Testing

 Please fix the errors and warnings raised by these commands before doing a commit.